Regulating loops in de Sitter spacetime: Introduction

 Our method starts with the following simple observation: dS spacetime has dilatation invariance in place of the time translation invariance of flat space.
 The latter allows us to Fourier transform the time variable, which suggests that the transform best suited for dS should have, as its basis, the eigenfunctions of the dilatation generator.
 Mellin transforms have exactly that property \cite{Sleight:2019mgd,Sleight:2019hfp,Sleight:2021plv}.
 Once we switch to Mellin space, the momentum and time integrals decouple, and the divergences manifest as overlaps of certain poles of the integrand.
 These overlaps may be removed by introducing tiny shifts to these poles, in much the same way that loops in flat space QFT are regulated by tweaking the number of dimensions \cite{Bollini:1972ui,tHooft:1973mfk}.
 In fact, the connection was first made in \cite{Boos:1990rg}, and Mellin-Barnes (MB) integrals have been used widely in evaluating sophisticated Feynman diagrams in particle physics \cite{Smirnov:2009up, Tausk:1999vh, Anastasiou:2005cb, Czakon:2005rk}.
 We employ some of the tools developed in these papers in the present work, thereby placing our method on a well-established foundation of computational techniques.

-As with dimensional regularization (dimreg), our approach respects the symmetry of the background de Sitter space at every step of the calculation.
-The end result also bears a strong resemblance to a standard dimreg answer, with the secular growth encoded in diverging $\Gamma$ functions.
+The final expressions of our loop calculations bear a strong resemblance to a standard dimreg answer, with the secular growth encoded in diverging $\Gamma$ functions.
 Once isolated, such divergences can be interpreted with the machinery of the {\it dynamical} renormalization group (DRG) \cite{Burgess_2010,Green:2020txs,Chen:1995ena,Boyanovsky:2004gq,Podolsky:2008qq,McDonald:2006hf}.
 This procedure resums large secular logs in the same way regular RG operates on UV logs in flat space.
 In the effective theory language, the DRG evolution of composite operators of a massless scalar naturally leads to the framework of Stochastic Inflation, which describes the probability distribution of the scalar field as a function of time \cite{Starobinsky:1986fx,Nambu:1987ef,Starobinsky:1994bd,Cohen:2020php,Baumgart:2019clc,Gorbenko:2019rza,Mirbabayi:2019qtx}.
 Stochastic Inflation is the conceptual basis for slow-roll eternal inflation, and even subtle changes to the time dependence in this picture can have a profound impact on the phase transition to eternal inflation.
 Loop effects introduce such corrections to this framework at higher order, as demonstrated with SdSET \cite{Cohen:2021fzf}.
 Our method allows us to draw the same conclusion, by performing loop calculations in the full theory itself.